JorelAli/CommandAPI/docssrc/src/installation.md

 # Installation

 Installing the CommandAPI is easy!
-Just download the CommandAPI.jar file and place it in your server's `plugins/` folder!
+Just download the latest `CommandAPI.jar` file using the button below and place it in your server's `plugins/` folder!

 <br>